ArdeshirV/FractalX/README.md

 I used polymorphism with MFC dialogs that was magical art of programming.
 I developed the FractalX project when I was a student in a weekend.
 I wone the 3rd position of Khaarazmy festival in Tehran state of Iran by this project when I was a little student.
-It's very funny that they ignored my most important project in <a alt="" src="https://en.wikipedia.org/wiki/Khwarizmi_International_Award">Khwarizmi International Award</a> because they couldn't understand it at all and maybe they didn't believe that is mine!
+It's very funny that they ignored my most important project in <a target="_blank" href="https://en.wikipedia.org/wiki/Khwarizmi_International_Award">Khwarizmi International Award</a> because they couldn't understand it at all and maybe they didn't believe that is mine!
 I had been developed the 3DVector project during one year with C#, VB.net and Delphi.
 I will upload it later.
-<a alt="" src="https://en.wikipedia.org/wiki/Khwarizmi_International_Award">Khwarizmi International Award</a> is the most important technical award in Iran</p>
+<a target="_blank" href="https://en.wikipedia.org/wiki/Khwarizmi_International_Award">Khwarizmi International Award</a> is the most important technical award in Iran</p>
 <h4>You can download the latest release of FractalX <a target="_blank" href="https://github.com/ArdeshirV/FractalX/releases">here</a></h4><br/>
 <p>FractalSDI version 4.0<br/>
 <img alt="" src="https://raw.githubusercontent.com/ArdeshirV/FractalX/master/img/FractalSDIv4.png"></p>